|

-In 1992 I decided to change the slant of The Oprah Winfrey Show from confrontational TV aimed at getting ratings to shows that took a "higher road" aimed at connection.
+In 1992, I decided to change the slant of The Oprah Winfrey Show from confrontational TV aimed at getting ratings to shows that took a "higher road" aimed at connection.
 I wanted to help people think differently about themselves and pursue ideas about spirit and balance and the possibility of a better life.
 It was a decision that was bigger than money or material interest.
 It was a paradigm shift—to use TV instead of being used by TV.
 To use it as a tool for good.
-That shift led to the creation of this magazine.
+That shift led to the creation of O magazine.
 And Oprah Radio.
 And OWN.

 Using my voice as a force for good: It's what I was meant to do.